Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 • “Viral fame doesn’t equal fortune.”
 The conversion challenge.
 Great, your video got a million views.
 How many of those translated into leads or sales?
 Often, far fewer than you’d hope.
 Virality without a clear path to conversion is just an ego boost.

-• Content quality vs. quantity: The algorithm demands feeding.
+• Content quality vs quantity: The algorithm demands a steady feed.
 TikTok tends to reward consistent posting.
 This can lead to pressure to churn out content, sometimes at the expense of quality or strategic alignment.

-• Brand reputation risks: One wrong move… The informal, fast-moving nature of TikTok also means it’s easier to misstep.
+• Brand reputation risks: One wrong move… The informal, fast-paced nature of TikTok also makes it easier to misstep.
 A poorly judged attempt at humour or a trend can backfire spectacularly.
 The internet mob is swift and unforgiving.

 TikTok Ads: Gambling or Smart Investment?

-The ad platform is robust, with sophisticated targeting.
+The ad platform is robust and offers sophisticated targeting.

 • Ad formats (In-Feed, TopView, Branded Effects).
 Plenty of options, from standard in-feed video ads to a premium TopView ad (the first thing users see when they open the app), and branded hashtag challenges or effects.